Skip to content

 You know the drill.
-You generate a PDF: an architectural diagram, a draft blog post, a technical spec.
-You send it to stakeholders for review.
-They do exactly what you asked: they mark it up with comments.
+You generate a PDF – an architectural diagram, a draft blog post, a technical spec – and you send it to stakeholders for review.
+They do what you asked and mark it up with comments.

-It's manual, error-prone, and a waste of time.
-You miss comments.
-You miscopy context.
-The feedback remains trapped in a proprietary layer on top of your document, completely divorced from your actual workflow.
+It's manual, it's error-prone, and you miss things.
+The feedback ends up trapped in a proprietary layer on top of the document, separate from anywhere you'd actually triage work.

 Why Existing Tools Fail